 - Vice President for Student Services

 - Director of Public Safety

+- Public Safety Patrol Sergeant

 - Dean of Students

 - Vice President for Academic Services

 - Dean of Counseling Services

 - Director of Physical Plant

-- Associate Director of Public Safety

 - Vice President for Communications and External Affairs

 - Administrative representative from the area or areas directly impacted by the emergency (Department Chair, Campus Technology, other vice presidents, etc.) as determined by the Crisis Management Team Director.